jbuehl/carputer/README.md

 The display toggles between GPS and diagnostic data.

-### Temperature

-My vehicle can have an optional outside temperature sensor, but it is not installed.
-I mounted an I2C temperature sensor in front of the radiator and interfaced it to the Raspberry Pi using a CAT5 cable.

 ### Dash camera

-The 5MP Raspberry Pi camera module is mounted in a small enclosure that is attached to the top of the carputer case.
+The 8MP Raspberry Pi camera module is mounted in a small enclosure that is attached to the top of the carputer case.
 It connects with a ribbon cable.
 A window on the display constantly shows the real time image that the camera sees.
 Buttons on the user interface allow capturing a still image, starting/stopping recording of video, or changing the speed of the recorded video.
 Still images and videos are stored on the RaspberryPi SD card.

 ### Network functions

 The Raspberry Pi has wifi capability.
 One or more networks can be configured and it will attempt to connect to any of them that are in range.
 When connected, the SSID of the network and the IP address it provided are displayed.
 A button on the user interface allows the wifi to be turned on and off.
-Another button initiates the upload of all the data (gps, diagnostics, images, videos) to a server.
+Another button initiates the upload of all the data (GPS, diagnostics, images, videos) to a server.

 ## Hardware